 Shared link: Send someone a shared link to a folder or file if you merely need to provide quick, read-only access (much in the way you'd send an email attachment).
 Your recipient can continue to reference that link for the most up-to-date version of the content.

 Box makes it easy to collaborate on and share files and documents with anyone, inside or outside your organization.
 However, when you share, move, or copy content, the permission to access those items might change, often to a less restrictive setting.
 More on how Box helps you keep your content secure.

 If you invite someone outside of your organization to collaborate, Box adds a small image of a globe to external invitee's avatar image or initials.
 At the bottom of the Share window, Box also displays a text reminder that you are sharing this folder's contents externally.

 You’ve seen how Box makes it easy to share your content with anyone, but you may be wondering what happens when two or more of those folks try to edit a file at the same time.
 Don’t fret: We’ve developed a tool called file locking to prevent this from happening, and another tool, called version control, to correct it if it does.

 When you need to make changes to a file, and want to prevent other users from getting to it while you work:

-- Hover on the file, and click the drop-down arrow to the right of the file name.
+- Hover on the file, and click to the right of the file name.

 - All done?
 Save the file in the program you used to edit it – and be sure to use the same file name.

-- To get the updated file back in Box, hover on the locked file and click the drop-down arrow to the right of the file name, then click Unlock File.
+- To get the updated file back in Box, hover on the locked file and Unlock. to the right of the file name, then click

 Once you’ve completed the upload, you’ll see a version icon next to the file name.